21-year-old woman dies in crash involving two people street racing on Sheridan Blvd., police say

 WPD said a witness and an officer performed CPR on the victim until rescue crews arrived.

 The victim was taken to the hospital where she was pronounced dead, according to the release.
-The victim was a 21-year-old woman, and police said the identity of the woman will be released by the Jefferson County Corner Office.
+The victim was a 21-year-old woman, and police said her identity will be released by the Jefferson County Corner Office.

 The driver of the second vehicle stayed on the scene and cooperated with investigators, WPD said.